Tommy Roberts (designer)

-Thomas Steven Roberts (6 February 1942 – 10 December 2012) was an English designer and fashion entrepreneur who operated prominent independent retail outlets including pop art boutique, Mr Freedom, and the 1980s decorative arts and homewares store, Practical Styling.
+Thomas Steven Roberts (6 February 1942 – 10 December 2012) was an English designer and fashion entrepreneur who operated independent retail outlets including pop art boutique, Mr Freedom, and the 1980s decorative arts and homewares store, Practical Styling.

 In 1969, Roberts was the first fashion business executive to license images from Walt Disney Productions, Ltd., and in 1972, he was the first fashion retailer to establish an outlet in London's Covent Garden.
 Roberts's shops sold designs worn as stagewear by Jimi Hendrix, Elton John, Mick Jagger and David Bowie.
 In the mid-1970s, he was the manager of the pub rock group Kilburn & the High Roads fronted by Ian Dury.
 Later in life, Roberts promoted sales of collectibles, artefacts and furniture through London outlets Tom-Tom and Two Columbia Road.

 Early life

 Roberts was raised in Forest Hill and Deptford, London, UK, and attended Goldsmiths Art College.
 In the early 1960s, he collected antiques and operated espresso bars.
+He opened his first boutique, Kleptomania, at 10 Kingly Street, just off Carnaby Street, in 1966.

 Boutiques

-In 1966, Roberts opened a store called Kleptomania on Kingly Street, Soho, with partner Charlie Simpson.
-The shop sold Victoriana and military wear.
-Customers included Jimi Hendrix and The Who.
-In 1967, a second Kleptomania store opened on Carnaby Street.
-Tommy was a natural publicist and to open the Carnaby Street store, he hired a dustcart to go down the street, ridden by the Kleptomania beautiful people.

 In 1969, Roberts took over a hippy outlet called Hung on You, operated by the fashion designer Michael Rainey at 430 King's Road in World's End, Chelsea.
 With Trevor Myles, Roberts reopened the premises as Mr Freedom with a pop art concept using bright colours and designs by a team including Pamla Motown.

 In December 1970, Roberts and Myles moved Mr Freedom to larger premises in Kensington, selling comic-strip clothes with kitsch homewares and "fun furniture".
 In the basement was restaurant Mr Feed'Em.
 In 1971, Cecil Beaton included Mr Freedom garments in the exhibition Fashion: An Anthology.

 After the closure of Mr Freedom in 1972, Roberts opened the boutique City Lights Studio in Covent Garden.
 Among its customers was David Bowie, who wore a City Lights suit in photographs included in his 1973 album, Pin-Ups.

 Around this time, Roberts provided advice and a lawyer to Vivienne Westwood and Malcolm McLaren, who had taken over 430 King's Road and opened a store called Let It Rock.

-Music management

-In 1974, Roberts and partner Willy Daly moved into music management, handling the careers of 1960s star Arthur Brown and the art-rock band Kilburn & The High Roads.